GAU-8 Avenger: Design

 The Avenger's rate of fire was originally selectable, 2,100 rounds per minute (rpm) in the low setting, or 4,200 rpm in the high setting.
 This rate was later changed to a fixed rate of 3,900 rpm.
-At this speed it would take 18 seconds of sustained fire to empty the magazine.
-In practice, the cannon is limited to one and two-second bursts to avoid overheating and conserve ammunition; barrel life is also a factor, since the USAF has specified a minimum life of at least 20,000 rounds for each set of barrels.
-There is no technical limitation on the duration the gun may be continuously fired, and a pilot could potentially expend the entire ammunition load in a single burst with no damage or ill effects to the weapons system itself.
-However, this constant rate of fire would shorten the barrel life considerably and require added barrel inspections and result in shorter intervals between replacement.
+At this speed, 18 seconds of sustained fire are needed to empty the magazine.
+In practice, the cannon is limited to one- and two-second bursts to avoid overheating and conserve ammunition; barrel life is also a factor, since the USAF has specified a minimum life of at least 20,000 rounds for each set of barrels.
+No technical limitation is given on the duration the gun may be continuously fired, and a pilot could potentially expend the entire ammunition load in a single burst with no damage or ill effects to the weapons system itself.
+This constant rate of fire would shorten the barrel life considerably, though, and require added barrel inspections and result in shorter intervals between replacement.

-Each barrel is a very simple non-automatic design having its own breech and bolt.
+Each barrel is a very simple nonautomatic design having its own breech and bolt.
 Like the original Gatling gun, the entire firing cycle is actuated by cams and powered by the rotation of the barrels.
 The seven-barrel carriage assembly itself is driven by the aircraft's dual hydraulic system.

 The GAU-8/A ammunition feed is linkless, reducing weight and avoiding a great deal of potential for jamming.
-The feed system is double-ended, allowing the spent casings to be returned to the ammunition drum.
-Additionally, returning empty cases to the drum has less effect on the aircraft's center of gravity than ejecting them.
+Additionally, the feed system is double-ended, allowing the spent casings to be returned to the ammunition drum and minimising any shifts on the aircraft's center of gravity.
 The feed system is based on that developed for later M61 installations, but uses more advanced design techniques and materials throughout, to save weight.

 Firing system

 Accuracy

 The GAU-8/A is extremely accurate and can fire up to 3,900 rounds per minute without complications.
-The 30-mm shell has twice the range, half the time to target, and three times the mass of projectiles fired by guns mounted in comparable close air support aircraft.
+The 30 mm shell has twice the range, half the time to target, and three times the mass of projectiles fired by guns mounted in comparable close air support aircraft.

-While the GAU-8/A has a muzzle velocity that is comparable to that of the M61 Vulcan, it uses heavier ammunition and has superior ballistics.
-The time of flight of its projectile to 4000 ft is 30 percent less than that of an M61 round; the GAU-8/A projectile decelerates much less after leaving the barrel, and it drops a negligible amount, about 10 ft over the distance.
-The GAU-8/A precision when installed in the A-10 is rated at "5 mil, 80 percent", meaning that 80 percent of rounds fired will hit within a cone with an angle of five milliradians; this equates to a 40 ft diameter circle at the weapon's design range of 4000 ft.
+While the GAU-8/A has a muzzle velocity comparable to that of the M61 Vulcan, it uses heavier ammunition and has superior ballistics.
+The time of flight of its projectile to 4000 ft is 25%-30% less than that of an M61 round; the GAU-8/A projectile decelerates much less after leaving the barrel, and it drops a negligible amount, about 10 ft over the distance.
+The GAU-8/A precision when installed in the A-10 is rated at "5 mil, 80%", meaning that 80% of rounds fired will hit within a cone with an angle of five milliradians; this equates to a 40 ft diameter circle at the weapon's design range of 4000 ft.
 By comparison, the M61 has an 8-milliradian dispersion.